 The first step is to remove any excess fat from the steak.
 Trim off any large pieces of fat using a sharp knife.

-The grain runs in one direction.
+Next, identify the grain of the meat.
 You will want to cut your steak against the grain so that it is more tender.

 To do this, simply slice the steak against the grain in thin strips.